Classical fracton spin liquid and Hilbert space fragmentation in a 2D spin-$1/2$ model: Discussion

-We find that Hilbert space fragmentation dominates the system's behavior so strongly that it obscures fractonic quantum properties and also precludes the formation of a fracton quantum spin liquid.
+Known side effects of such fragmentation are glassy quantum dynamics~\cite{Chamon-2005}, which are hence expected to occur in the spiderweb model.
+Moreover, we find that Hilbert space fragmentation dominates the system's behavior so strongly that it obscures fractonic quantum properties and also precludes the formation of a fracton quantum spin liquid.
 A particularly intriguing and seemingly paradoxical consequence is that even the quantum system may realize a classical spin liquid, which we showed to be the case at the RK point.
 The Hilbert space is composed of extensively many quantum-disconnected sectors which are all energetically degenerate at the RK point but cannot tunnel into one another, thereby preventing the development of quantum coherence.
 We also investigated the strongly constrained quantum dynamics in individual sectors focusing on the largest, which we called the staircase sector.
 This sector displays magnetic long-range correlations even at the fine-tuned Rokhsar-Kivelson point where the ground state becomes an exact equal-weight superposition over all classical configurations.
-Interesting, the quantum dynamics in this system can be mapped onto a Bose-Hubbard-type model where bosons interact repulsively via a hard-shell potential that excludes the existence of more than one boson within a certain area.
+Interestingly, the quantum dynamics in this system can be mapped onto a Bose-Hubbard-type model where bosons interact repulsively via a hard-shell potential that excludes the existence of more than one boson within a certain area.
 In fact, this is precisely the situation that can be experimentally realized in an array of Rydberg atoms which are subject to the same type of exclusion constraint, called the Rydberg blockade~\cite{browaeysManybodyPhysicsIndividually2020,giudiciDynamicalPreparationQuantum2022,samajdarQuantumPhasesRydberg2021,zengQuantumDimerModels2025}.
 The effective model realized in the spin-1/2 spiderweb model at low energies is thus accessible with existing experimental techniques.

 Because the spiderweb model is constructed directly from a discretization of a rank-2 U(1) gauge theory, we expect the fragmentation to be generic to other two-dimensional U(1) fracton models at spin-1/2.
 In those cases, the necessary tunneling processes are expected to be even more complex~\cite{Placke2023}, which would further suppress quantum dynamics and amplify the fragmentation effect.